timbaileyjones/transcribe-tech-talks/README.md

 Naturally, this example of [`mu`](https://github.com/stelligent/mu) usage starts with a [`mu.yml`](https://github.com/timbaileyjones/mu-minimal-ec2/blob/master/mu.yml).
 There are two sections: one for `environments`, and one for `service`s.

-The `environments:` section from lines 2 to 6, are a simple list of the environment `name`s you wish to have (acceptance, staging, sandbox, demo, production, whatever).
+The `environments:` section from lines 2 to 6 (above), are a simple list of the environment `name`s you wish to have (acceptance, staging, sandbox, demo, production, whatever).
 The `provider` value can have one of three different values (`ec2`, `ecs`, and `fargate`).

 To learn more about other configuring `mu` environments, refer to the [wiki page for Mu Environments](https://github.com/stelligent/mu/wiki/Environments).

-The `services:` section is from line 8 to 17, and specifies just the bare necessities.
+The `services:` section is from lines 8 to 17 (above), and specifies just the bare necessities.
 We're going to accept incoming connections on port 80, route them to our application on port 8080, checking the / endpoint for `200 OK` responses, and use the code in the `repo` specified on line 17.

 To learn more about configuring `mu` services, refer to the [wiki page for Mu Services](https://github.com/stelligent/mu/wiki/Services)